 8 Genius Tricks to Help Your Hair Dry Faster

 When it comes to things we’d rather be doing than drying our hair, the list is vast and long.
-Discussing the new season of How to Get Away With Murder is one that comes to mind; sleeping in is another.
+Discussing the entire This Is Us series is one that comes to mind; sleeping in is another.
 And yet, unless we want to walk around with sopping strands (which we’re just praying will one day become socially acceptable), it’s an inevitable fact of life.
 Wake up, shower, deal with drying your hair one way or another—it’s a never-ending, mundane cycle.